 West Cornwall · TR20

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Praa Sands, that work is shaped by the place itself — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward 1950s and 1960s coastal bungalows and wooden cabins and chalets.
+A Praa Sands brief starts on the street, not the screen — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward wooden cabins and chalets and converted barns inland.

 Local context